taunoha/grunt-based-static-web/README.md

 ================

 Just a simple package to create static website.
 It uses Gruntjs tasks to automate required tasks to create static HTML.
 It uses SASS and Mustache template engine.
+In the package are incloded also:
+* grunt-contrib-jshint
+* grunt-yui-compressor
+* grunt-contrib-imagemin

 ## In the box
 * Bootstrap